thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 can effectively downgrade clients.
 However, since SVCB indications for oblivious support are just hints, a client can mitigate this by always checking for oblivious gateway information.
-Use of encrypted DNS or DNSSEC also can be used as mitigations.
+Use of encrypted DNS along with DNSSEC can be used as a mitigation.

 When discovering designated oblivious DNS servers using this mechanism, clients need to ensure that the designation is trusted in lieu of